-Physics 3451 and 3452 may be counted as Mathematics credit.
+Physics 3451 and 3452 may be counted as mathematics credit.

-3101 Introductory Mathematics

-An introductory course designed to fit the needs of liberal arts students.
+- 3101 Introductory Mathematics An introductory course designed to fit the needs of liberal arts students.
 The objectives are to give the student an appreciation of the logical structure of mathematics and its use as a language to express ideas.
-Topics include the nature of proof, the number system, and elementary algebra.

-3102 Introductory Mathematics

-A continuation of Mathematics 3101.
+Topics include the nature of proof, the number system, and elementary algebra. - 3102 Introductory Mathematics A continuation of Mathematics 3101.
 Topics include the algebra of sets, the function concept, and elementary coordinate geometry, trigonometry, statistics, inequalities, and maxima and minima.
-Prerequisite: Mathematics 3101.

-3104 Mathematics of Investment

-Elementary course in the theory and application of the mathematics of finance.
-Topics covered include logarithms, progressions, simple and compound interest, annuities, amortization, perpetuities.
-May be applied toward the mathematics requirement or elective hours for the Bachelor of Arts Degree.
-Prerequisite: Mathematics 3101 or 3115.

-3106 Trigonometry

-Prerequisite: Three semester hours of mathematics, or two units of high school algebra and one unit of plane geometry.

-3115 College Algebra

-Further study of those topics of algebra which are especially useful to students in mathematics, the natural sciences and engineering.
+Prerequisite: Mathematics 3101. - 3106 Trigonometry Prerequisite: Three semester hours of mathematics, or two units of high school algebra and one unit of plane geometry. - 3115 College Algebra Further study of those topics of algebra which are especially useful to students in mathematics, the natural sciences and engineering.
 It includes a study of the quadratic, exponential and logarithmic functions, determinants, systems of linear and quadratic equations, mathematical induction, and the binomial theorem.
-Prerequisite: Two units of high school algebra and one unit of high school geometry.

-2116 Trigonometry

-A study of plane trigonometry with major emphasis on its analytical aspects.
-Prerequisite: Same as for Mathematics 3115.

-Analytical Geometry and Calculus The study of plane analytical geometry and the calculus of one independent variable carried on together.
-Prerequisite: Mathematics 3115 and 2116.

-- 4212 Analytical Geometry and Calculus

-Continuation of Mathematics 4111.
+Prerequisite: Two units of high school algebra and one unit of high school geometry. - 2116 Trigonometry A study of plane trigonometry with major emphasis on its analytical aspects.
+Prerequisite: Same as for Mathematics 3115. - 4111 Analytical Geometry and Calculus The study of plane analytical geometry and the calculus of one independent variable carried on together.
+Prerequisite: Mathematics 3115 and 2116, or sufficiently high score on the College Entrance Examination Board test (S.A.T.). - 4212 Analytical Geometry and Calculus Continuation of Mathematics 4111.
 Prerequisite: Mathematics 4111.

-- 4317 Analytical Geometry and Calculus

-The study of solid analytical geometry and the calculus of more than one independent variable.
+4317 Analytical Geometry and Calculus The study of solid analytical geometry and the calculus of more than one independent variable.
 Surfaces and curves in space, cylindrical and spherical coordinates, multiple integrals, partial derivatives, and infinite series.
-Prerequisite:

-Eight semester hours of combined Analytical geometry and calculus or six semester hours of calculus. - 3201 Introductory Analysis
+Prerequisite: Eight semester hours of combined analytical geometry and calculus or six semester hours of calculus.